daohoangson/aws-knowledge-base-mcp-server/README.md

 ## MCP Client

-The demo client demonstrates how to connect to the MCP server and use its tools.
+The client demonstrates how to connect to the MCP server and use its tools with support for both SSE and streamable HTTP transports.

 ### Environment Variables

+- `AWS_ACCESS_KEY_ID` - AWS access key for Bedrock API
-- `GOOGLE_GENERATIVE_AI_API_KEY` - Google AI API key for Gemini model access
+- `AWS_SECRET_ACCESS_KEY` - AWS secret key for Bedrock API
+- `AWS_REGION` - AWS region (e.g., "us-east-1")

 ### Setup